My lower back hurts every morning. Why does the pain return? How can I stop it?

 8 Misunderstandings you must correct to stop the pain in the morning

-If you have been struggling with countless times of waking up with a very sore back, you are not alone.
+If you’ve been struggling with countless times of waking up with a very sore back, you are not alone.

 Have you reached the point where rest and medication are no longer a suitable option?
-Even though it seems like you are feeling better, the next time you wake becomes yet another ordeal.
+Even though it seems like you are feeling better, the very next time you awaken becomes yet another ordeal.

 Here are the 8 biggest misunderstandings you should correct: